manojmoktandev/laravel-blogger-task/README.md

 # Laravel Roadmap: Beginner Personal Blog with Laravel UI

-This is an example demo project that implements majority of the topics required in [Laravel Roadmap Beginner Level](https://github.com/LaravelDaily/Laravel-Roadmap-Learning-Path):
+This is an example demo project that implements majority of the topics given below:

 **Routing and Controllers: Basics**